madguy02/Document-Search-Engine/README.md

-###Document Search Engine
+### Document Search Engine

-##### Date 24/05/2019 : This is the very first iteration of the search engine written in JS.
+##### (Day 1) Date 24/05/2019 : This is the very first iteration of the search engine written in JS.
 This will develop gradually in the coming days until deadline.

 ##### Steps to Execute current code